tenzincode/tenzin.ca/source/photography/index.md

 date: 2017-04-10 5:53:24
 ---

-_photos taken by me on canon 40d or minolta hi-matic 7s_
+_photos taken by me on canon 40d and minolta hi-matic 7s_

 ![alt text](../images/photography/01.jpg "camping on wolfe island in kingston, ontario")